nanxstats/signify/README.md

 # Signify

-Signify is a Shiny-based web application for making your (>0.05) p-values sound significant.
+Signify is a Shiny web application for making your (>0.05) p-values sound significant.

 App: https://nanx.shinyapps.io/signify